If you have a misdemeanor, felony or other criminal offense on your record

 - Driving with a suspended or revoked license

-- Misdemeanor offenses that were adjudicated in a juvenile court
+- Misdemeanor or felony offenses that were adjudicated in a juvenile court